PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/4 - Models.md

 # Models

 Models are Python classes that parallel tables in the database.
 The ORM manages this dual representation, translating statements in Python to operations on the database.
+You can read more about models [here](https://docs.djangoproject.com/en/1.11/topics/db/models/), and more about the ORM [here](https://docs.djangoproject.com/en/1.11/ref/models/querysets/).

 ## Class-Table Representation